parkermac/LO/pgrid/README.md

 (1) You have to edit the gridname and definition in `LO_user/gfun_user.py`.

+There are a number of choices you can set as parameters.
+You can see these in the module `gfun.default_choices()`.
+They end up in a dict called dch ("default choices") that gets saved and reopened at each step.
+You can override any of the defaults in your `gfun_user.py` entry.
+Note: you make your grid definition as an if-statement in `gfun_user.py` AND in the line near the top of that module "gridname = ".

 The rest of the steps are just running the programs in the right order, with `edit_mask.py` requiring user interaction while running.
 I would be tempted to make this more automated, but making the grid is a critical part of the model, and many  things can go wrong, so I leave it in individual steps which you can check on along the way using `plot_grid.py`.

 Throughout this code I try to use ROMS naming conventions, except that when manipulating or plotting I refer to: [lon_rho, lat_rho] as [lon, lat].